raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 ---

-The essays in this series on recursive combinators are: [To Grok a Mockingbord], [Deriving the Y Combinator and Why Bird from the Mockingbird], and [A practical (albeit infrequently needed) use for the Y Combinator].
-Enjoy them all!
+The essays in this series on recursive combinators are: [To Grok a Mockingbord], and [Why Y?
+Deriving the Y Combinator in JavaScript].
+Enjoy them both!

 [To Grok a Mockingbord]: http://raganwald.com/2018/08/30/to-grok-a-mockingbird.html
-[Deriving the Y Combinator and Why Bird from the Mockingbird]: http://raganwald.com/2018/09/03/mockingbirds-sage-birds-and-widowbirds.html
+[Why Y?
+Deriving the Y Combinator in JavaScript]: http://raganwald.com/2018/09/10/why-y.html
-[A practical (albeit infrequently needed) use for the Y Combinator]: http://raganwald.com/2018/09/08/practical-use-for-the-y-combinator.html

 ---